scionproto-contrib/jpan/doc/Design.md

           -> We may have to do this anyway to facilitate keep-alive messages.
 2) Sequence for AUTO:
     - Check for CUSTOM server setting
-    - Check if border router supports STUN -> 1st NW call, 1 per BR
+    - Check if border router supports STUN -> 1 NW call per BR
-    - Check if border router responds to SCMP (means: no NAT) -> 2nd NW call, one per BR
-    - Check public STUN servers and try again with new IP -> 3rd + 4th NW call, one per BR (Don't do 4th call if returned IP equals known local IP)

 As can be seen from above, in an AS with `n` border routers (BR), we have at least `n` network calls even if all BRs support STUN.
-If they don't, we get up to `3n+1` network calls, possibly more if multiple public STUN servers are used.
 To speed up the detection, we send out `n` packets at once before checking for answers.

-However, following the approach above, we still get 3 rounds of `n` plus a single request to the public STUN server, resulting in a worst case of 4*TIMEOUT (default = 10ms) before giving up.
-In the best case the timeout is never reached, i.e. STUN detection may take less than 10ms.
+Note: The initial design considered using SCMP as an additional tool to detect NAT (which doesn't really work because border routers answer SCMP to the underlay, which makes it impossible to detect NATs) and provided default public STUN servers (which only would have helped in cases where a public IP is visible to, and ideally on the path to, the border routers).
+In the end we decided that these features cause more complexity and confusion than being helpful.

 ### Intra-AS communication